KarimAziev/chrome-emacs/README.md

 Navigate to `about:addons`, find Firefox Emacs, click on the "Preferences" button.

 In the options popup, after making changes, remember to click on the "Save" button.

+## Simulating Clicks

+The Emacs command `atomic-chrome-send-click-command` allows you to instruct extension to execute click (for example, to click "Send" in Slack after editing) on the element specified in `atomic-chrome-click-rules-alist`.
+See more in the [atomic-chrome](https://github.com/KarimAziev/atomic-chrome?tab=readme-ov-file#simulated-clicks-via-custom-rules) documentation.

 # Development